chrisrae789/AbsaPhonebookTest/README.md

 Required Node.js, Angular 8, .NET Core 3.1 using WebAPI and EntityFramework, localdb

-You will need the latest visual studio build tools for .NET Core (https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)

 Solution is structured to have a Domain for the entities, Persistance for access to the database using EntityFramework and Phonebook.API as a WebAPI with a controller that receives get/post/put/delete requests.
 A database solution is included for the structure of the database.

 The Angular Client is in angularClient.
 This has a home component which shows phonebooks, a phonebookdetails component which shows which entries are in the phonebook, a phonebookentrydetails component which shows and allows editing of the specific entry.